Agreement on the mutual recognition of conformity assessments: (MRAs)

 - Facilitating market access without compromising national regulations

-- Promote greater international harmonisation of compliance standards.
+- Promote greater international harmonization of compliance standards.

-The designation of mutually recognised conformity assessment bodies (CABs) is an important step towards mutual agreements that allow EU authorities and their partners to work together:
+The designation of mutually recognized conformity assessment bodies (CABs) is an important step towards mutual agreements that enable EU authorities and their partners to:

 - Exchange of information on inspections and quality defects